Avignon: Sport

 Sporting Olympique Avignon is the local rugby league football team.
 During the 20th century it produced a number of French international representative players.

 AC Arles-Avignon was a professional association football team.
-They competed in Ligue 2, after a season 2010–2011 competing in Ligue 1 and being relegated back down the following season and ultimately folding in 2016.
+They competed in Ligue 2, after the 2010–2011 season competing in Ligue 1 and being relegated back down the following season and ultimately folding in 2016.
 They played at the Parc des Sports, which has a capacity of just over 17,000.

 Education

 The schools within the commune of Avignon are administered by the Académie d'Aix-Marseille.
 There are 26 state nursery schools (Écoles maternelles) for children up to 6, and 32 state primary schools (Écoles élémentaires) up to 11.
 There are also 4 private schools.

 University of Avignon

 University before the Revolution

 The medieval University of Avignon, formed from the existing schools of the city, was formally constituted in 1303 by Boniface VIII in a Papal Bull.
 Boniface VIII and King Charles II of Naples were the first great protectors and benefactors to the university.
 The Law department was the most important department covering both civil and ecclesiastical law.
 The law department existed nearly exclusively for some time after the university's formation and remained its most important department throughout its existence.

 In 1413 Pope John XXIII founded the university's department of theology, which for quite some time had only a few students.
 It was not until the 16th and 17th centuries that the school developed a department of medicine.
 The bishop of Avignon was chancellor of the university from 1303 to 1475.
 After 1475 the bishop became an archbishop but remained chancellor of the university.
 The papal vice-legate, generally a bishop, represented the civil power (in this case the pope) and was chiefly a judicial officer who ranked higher than the Primicerius (Rector).

 The Primicerius was elected by the Doctors of Law.
 In 1503 the Doctors of Law had 4 Theologians and in 1784 two Doctors of Medicine added to their ranks.
 Since the Pope was the spiritual head and, after 1348, the temporal ruler of Avignon, he was able to have a great deal of influence in all university affairs.
 In 1413 John XXIII granted the university extensive special privileges, such as university jurisdiction and tax exempt status.
 Political, geographical, and educational circumstances in the latter part of the university's existence caused it to seek favour from Paris rather than Rome for protection.
 During the chaos of the French Revolution the university started to gradually disappear and, in 1792, the university was abandoned and closed.